Rustin170506/tidb-analyze.slide/slides.md

 <div v-click class="absolute top-30 right-0 transform rotate-30 bg-red-500 text-white font-bold py-1 px-1 rounded-lg"> tidb_build_sampling_stats_concurrency </div>

 <!--
 After merging the FMSketches and sample data, our next step is to build the TopN and Histogram data structures in TiDB.

-To enhance the performance, again, we construct the TopN and Histogram concurrently by column or index.
+To enhance the performance, again, we construct the TopN and Histogram concurrently on a column or index basis.
 Here’s the process:

-1. Sort All Samples: First, we sort all the samples collected in the root row sample collector.
+1. First, we sort all the samples collected in the root row sample collector.
-2. Send Build Tasks: Next, we dispatch build tasks for each column or index.
+2. Next, we dispatch build tasks for each column or index.
 3. We then initiate the builder workers to start these tasks and wait for their completion.
 4. For each column or index, we build the TopN and Histogram.
 Do some calculation and build the data structure.
 5. Finally, once the building is complete, we return the analyze result.

 To manage the concurrency of building the TopN and Histogram, you can adjust the tidb_build_sampling_stats_concurrency variable.
 By default, it’s set to 2.
 -->

 ---
 transition: slide-left